After you have submitted

 Who approves it?

 The University’s Human Research Ethics Committee (HREC) approves human ethics applications.
-There are two HRECs currently functioning at the University of Sydney.
-Each Committee meets once every four weeks and there is therefore a meeting of the HREC each fortnight.
+There are three HRECs currently functioning at the University of Sydney.
+Each Committee meets once every four weeks.

 How are applications assessed?